tkuhn/tkuhn.github.com/index.md

 - [Coral](http://attempto.ifi.uzh.ch/site/pubs/papers/kuhnhoefler2013coral.pdf) is a query
   interface for annotated text corpora
 - [bchart](http://www.ctan.org/pkg/bchart) is a LaTeX package for drawing simple bar charts
+- [Attempto](http://attempto.ifi.uzh.ch/) is a research group working on controlled natural language
+- [MOLTO](http://www.molto-project.eu/) was a project on multilingual online translations
+- [ERGO](http://gem.med.yale.edu/ergo/) was a project on formal methods for medical guidelines
+- [REWERSE](http://rewerse.net/) was a research network of excellence on "Reasoning on the Web"

 ### Publications